 - in the presence of innovation, there is no uniform price for all products sold on the market, but the great diversity of price is observed (Kwasnicki, 1996, Ch.
 7, Kwasnicki, Kwasnicka, 1996a);

-- the emergence of innovation leads to temporal monopoly of the pioneer firm; at the first phase after innovation introduction, the monopoly firm gains extra profit that disappears iover time, when competitors imitate the innovation (Kwasnicki, 1996, Ch.
+- the emergence of innovation leads to temporal monopoly of the pioneer firm; at the first phase after innovation introduction, the monopoly firm gains extra profit that disappears over time, when competitors imitate the innovation (Kwasnicki, 1996, Ch.
 7);

-- skewed distributions of business firms’ size and their long-term stability is the well established ‘stylised facts’ of industrial demography; size distributions of firms of real industries are very similar (‘look like’) to Pareto, Yule, or log-normal distributions (conditions required for the skewed distributions emergence are presented in Kwasnicki, 1998);
+- skewed distributions of business firms’ size and their long-term stability are the well established ‘stylised facts’ of industrial demography; size distributions of firms of real industries are very similar (‘look like’) to Pareto, Yule, or log-normal distributions (conditions required for the skewed distributions emergence are presented in Kwasnicki, 1998);

-- in multi-technological substitution processes of industrial development, the diffusion of a single technology has a form of the bell-shaped curve (which consists of four phases: an initial, introductory phase when the diffusion rate is not very high, followed by a phase of relatively quick diffusion; the third phase may be called the matured one in which the market share of the technology reaches maximum value; in the fourth phase, the market share of that technology declines, what is caused by emergence of new, better technology).
+- in multi-technological substitution processes of industrial development, the diffusion of a single technology has a form of the bell-shaped curve (which consists of four phases: an initial, introductory phase when the diffusion rate is not very high, followed by a stage of relatively quick diffusion; the third phase may be called the matured one in which the market share of the technology reaches maximum value; in the fourth phase, the market share of that technology declines, what is caused by the emergence of new, better technology).
 That pattern is natural phenomena observed in simulations experiments.
 In (Kwasnicki, Kwasnicka, 1996) we have applied the simplified version of that model to forecasting diffusion-substitution processes;

 - industrial development is a unique historical process in which path-dependence and cumulative causation play an important role (Kwasnicki, 1996, Ch.
 8).
 Path-dependency, increasing returns, a network effect (network externalities) are natural phenomena observed in the model’s behaviour (presented, e.g. Jena lecture);